On this page

 Students will be supported to identify an appropriate pathway suited to their interests and strengths through quality career education.

 The pathways will be reviewed annually to ensure they remain relevant to students and industry and lead to meaningful employment.
-The pathways for 2021 include:
+The pathways include:

 - aged care and disability